Understanding Mold in Florida

 - Thorough assessment before remediation

-- Written scope of work
+- Written scope of work with itemized pricing

 - Proper containment procedures